codeJRV/velodyne_ws/README.md

 * When you configure the ROS Environment, choose catkin.

-* Complete the tutorial <a href="http://wiki.ros.org/ROS/Tutorials" target="_parent">page</a>.
-It is mandatory to follow the tutorial number 1 "Installing and Configuring Your ROS Environment".

-Now we have installed ROS and we have created our workspace.
+Once we have installed ROS with all the dependencies : PCL, Velodyne, etc and we have created our workspace.

 * Open the file bashrc:
 	` gedit ~/.bashrc`